rethinkdb/rethinkdb-rs/api/python/control-structures/js.md

 r.js("'str1' + 'str2'").run(conn)
 ```

-__Example:__ Select all documents where the 'magazines' field is greater than 5 by running Javascript on the server.
+__Example:__ Select all documents where the 'magazines' field is greater than 5 by running JavaScript on the server.

 ```py
 r.table('marvel').filter(